cpinnix/commanderpowerlevel/README.md

 ##### 1

-Cards in the ones are essentially neutral to a deck.
-These cards are: basic lands.
+Cards in Power Level 1 are essentially neutral to a deck.
+These cards are basic lands.

 Examples: